juancortez/shpeaustin/README.md

 ## Docker
 Pre-requisite: Download Docker at the [Docker Install][] page.
 The SHPE Austin application is also configured to run off a docker.
-A live image is being hosted in the [Docker Hub][].
+A private live image is being hosted in the [Docker Hub][].
 To run a live image, go to the Live Image section.
 To develop locally, go to the Docker Developers section.
 To tag and push an image, go to the Docker Deploy section.

 ### Live Image
+Pre-requisite: Since it is a private image, you must be given access by the creator.
  1. Run, `$docker pull juancortez/shpeaustin`
  2. Once the image has been downloaded, run `$docker run -p 6006:6006 juancortez/shpeaustin`
  3. Navigate to localhost:6006 to view the application.